Dems walk, stop Texas GOP’s sweeping voting restrictions

 “We’ve said for so many years that we want more people to participate in our democracy.
 And it just seems that’s not the case,” Democratic state Rep. Carl Sherman said.

-The bill known as Senate Bill 7 would have imposed a raft of election changes that eliminate drive-thru voting, empower partisan poll watchers and impose new requirements in order to cast a ballot by mail in Texas, which already has some of toughest voting laws in the nation.
+Less than 24 hours earlier, the bill seemed all but guaranteed to reach Abbott’s desk.
+The Texas Senate had approved the measure in a vote before sunrise, after Republicans used a bare-knuckle procedural move to suspend the rules and take up the measure in the middle of the night during the Memorial Holiday weekend.

-About two hours before a midnight deadline to pass the bill, Democrats began filing out of the chamber in greater and greater numbers, denying Republicans the quorum necessary to hold a final vote.
+But as the night wore on in the House, the GOP’s chances wobbled.
+About two hours before the midnight deadline, Democrats began filing out of the chamber in greater and greater numbers, denying Republicans the quorum necessary to hold a final vote.
 The walkout handed Republicans a rare defeat in the Texas Capitol where they control every lever of power and wield overwhelming majorities in both the House and Senate.

+State Rep. Chris Turner, the Democratic House leader, said he sent a text message to members of his caucus at 10:35 p.m. telling them to leave the chamber.

 “I am disappointed that some members decided to break quorum,” said Republican state Rep. Briscoe Cain, who carried the bill in the House.
 “We all know what that meant.
 I understand why they were dong it, but we all took an oath to Texans that we would be here to do our jobs.”